Election 2018 Could Be A Disaster For The Democratic Party

-The 2018 mid-term elections are still more than a year-and-a-half away, but the outlook does not look very promising for the Democratic Party.
+The 2018 mid-term elections are still more than a year and a half away, but the outlook does not look very promising for the Democratic Party.
 There is a laundry list of reasons the Democratic Party is in trouble.
-To start, there is a shortage of 2018 senate races in traditionally blue states compared to the number of races in red states.
+To start, there is a shortage of 2018 Senate races in traditionally blue states compared to the number of races in red states.
 The American left is also deeply divided.
 Many progressives still do not forgive the Democratic Party establishment for its treatment of Bernie Sanders in the 2016 primary.
-There are also a number of senate Democrat incumbents whose seats could be in serious danger.
+There are also a number of Senate Democrat incumbents whose seats could be in serious danger.
 To say the Democratic Party should be worried is a gross understatement.

 According to The Hill, Claire McCaskill, a Democratic senator from Missouri, is already voicing concerns that she could face a primary election challenge by a progressive running on the idea that McCaskill has been too unwilling to take a stand against Donald Trump’s cabinet appointments.